deboradum/webrtc-chatroom/README.md

 # WebRTC Chatroom

-To learn more about WebRTC and React, I created a WebRTC chatroom using the WebRTC API.
+To learn more about WebRTC and React, I created a WebRTC chatroom using purely the WebRTC API without socket.io.

 # todo
 file transfer\
 video chat\
-make & send images\
 auto scroll down on new messages\
+Custom add stunserver functionality